Ketogenic Diet Therapy for Epilepsy

 Following Up

-After starting the diet, you can schedule 30-minute follow-up visits with our Center.
+You can schedule 30-minute follow-ups with our center.
 We offer clinic visits approximately twice a month at our Baltimore location.

 Our Team